openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 #### TuneD Profile

-New `microshift-low-latency` tuned profile will be created and will include existing `cpu-partitioning` profile.
+New `microshift-baseline` tuned profile will be created and will include existing `cpu-partitioning` profile.

-`/etc/tuned/microshift-low-latency-variables.conf` will be used by users to provide custom values for settings such as:
+`/etc/tuned/microshift-baseline-variables.conf` will be used by users to provide custom values for settings such as:
 - isolated CPU set
 - hugepage count (both 2M and 1G)
 - additional kernel arguments